Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Convergence

 \section{Convergence}

-To illustrate the dependence of our numerical calculations on the choice of $j_\mathrm{max}$, in figure~\ref{app:convergence:fig:linear} we show examples of the spectrum and dipole projection as a function of this cutoff.
-We show results for linear molecules and a particular choice of separation and field, but we obtain similar results for other choices.
+To illustrate the dependence of our numerical calculations on the choice of $j_\mathrm{max}$, in Fig.~\ref{app:convergence:fig:linear} we show examples of the potential-energy curves and dipole projection as a function of this cutoff.
+The figure shows results for linear molecules and a particular choice of separation and field, but similar results are obtained for other choices.

-For the low part of the spectrum examined in this work, the figure shows that the results quickly converge for $j_\mathrm{max}\gtrsim 4$, even though the dipole projection seems to be more sensitive to $j_\mathrm{max}$ than the energies.
+For the low potential-energy curves examined in this work, the figure shows that the results quickly converge for $j_\mathrm{max}\gtrsim 4$, even though the dipole projection seems to be more sensitive to $j_\mathrm{max}$ than the energies.
 Because the dipole-dipole interaction and weak external fields only couple Fock states with small differences in $j$, a cutoff of $j_\mathrm{max}= 4$ already captures the relevant contributions for the states with $\bar{j}\lesssim 2$ examined in this work.
-In addition, the figure shows clearly that the quality of the results decreases for small $j_\mathrm{max}$ and for higher excited states (see for example the light cyan lines in the spectrum).
+In addition, the figure shows clearly that the quality of the results decreases for small $j_\mathrm{max}$ and for higher excited states (see for example the light cyan lines in the potential-energy curves).
 Naturally, to access higher parts of the energy spectrum it is necessary to consider bases with a higher cutoff.

+Finally, we mention that a similar convergence with $j_\mathrm{max}$ is obtained for the low-energy curves with other rotational constants, separations, and external field strengths.
+However, in the diverging region of the potential-energy curves $r\ll r_B$, we show many higher-energy curves [see for example the non-highlighted curves in Fig.~\ref{sec:noE;fig:spectrum}].
+Because some of these higher-energy curves have much higher values of $j$, those curves may indeed not converge completely for $j_\mathrm{max}=7$.
+Nevertheless, those higher-energy curves will still diverge at short distances and their examination is beyond the scope of this work.